Movement 2DisconnectDay 35

 The children of Israel went into the midst of the sea on the dry ground, and the waters were a wall to them on their right hand, and on their left.

-Faith here is not the absence of fear; it is walking in afraid.
-It is putting weight on ground you were told is dry while your eyes report a wall of water that should not be standing.
-The decisive step of a disconnect rarely feels like rescue while you are taking it.
-It feels like stepping off the edge of the world.
+Your break may leave you cornered, the old life closing in behind and deep water ahead, retreat impossible and advance terrifying.
+The break can strand you in precisely this place — where retreat has become impossible and advance is terrifying, where the old life is pursuing from behind and the way out leads through deep water.
+You keep waiting for a path that does not frighten you.
+Often the only path on offer is the parted sea: real, and solid underfoot, and lined with walls that every instinct insists will fall.
+Faith here is not the absence of fear; it is walking in afraid, putting weight on ground you were told is dry while your eyes report a wall of water that should not be standing.
+The decisive step of a disconnect rarely feels like rescue; it feels like stepping off the edge of the world.
 But the dry ground holds.
 And what was chasing you — the thing you were sure would catch you — does not make it onto the far shore.

 ← Day 34Day 36